instedd/surveda/docs/dev-setup-local.md

    ```

 5. Configure Nuntium by editing `config/locals.exs`, using the client id and
-   client id and secret from <http://web.guisso.lvh.me> for the Nuntium app:
+   secret from <http://web.guisso.lvh.me> for the Nuntium app:

    ```elixir
    config :ask, Nuntium,